Victor-Osei/Walmart-Sales-Analysis-and-Marketing-Recommendations/README.md

    ```

 ## Usage
-- Open your browser to the Jupyter Notebook interface.
+- Use VS Code or Cursor or Open your browser to the Jupyter Notebook interface.
-- Create or open notebooks to begin your analysis.
+- Create or open notebook to begin your analysis.

 ## Project Goals
 - Analyze sales trends and seasonality